 To fulfill our mission, the Department strives to:

 - Select, locate, and obtain quality Library materials and services in support of the academic and professional aims of the GTU

-- Maintain accurate records and effectively manage the materials budget and the financial information in Millennium
+- Maintain accurate records and effectively manage the materials budget and the financial information

 - Provide accurate statistical, fund and other management reports